LGBTQ rights in Lebanon: Use of Article 534 and opposition to its enforcement

+Judicial challenges to Article 534

 In 2007, Judge Mounir Suleiman called a halt to a criminal investigation of two men arrested under Article 534.
 He disputed that homosexuality was "contrary to the rules of nature" and noted that what was seen as "unnatural" reflected the social mores of the time.

-On 11 December 2009, the Lebanon-based LGBT organization Helem launched a report that would target the legal situation of homosexuals in the Middle East and North Africa.
 In 2011, a Lebanese judge in Batroun ruled against the use of Article 534 to prosecute homosexuals.

 In 2012, then Justice Minister Shakib Qortbawi weighed in on the use of anal examinations on men accused of same-sex conduct, issuing a statement calling for an end to this practice.
 Local and transnational LGBTQ and human rights activists and groups launched a campaign against the use of forced anal examinations as tests for homosexual sex.
 The exams, often coupled with compulsory HIV tests, were framed as a form of torture conducted on men suspected of engaging in sex with other men.

 In April 2013, the Mayor of Dekwaneh, a suburb north of Beirut, ordered security forces to raid and shut down a gay-friendly nightclub.
 Several club-goers were arrested and forced to undress in the municipal headquarters, where they were then photographed naked.
 This operation was condemned by numerous gay rights activists.
 Lebanon's Interior Minister of the Interim Government, Marwan Charbel, supported the Mayor of Dekwaneh saying, "Lebanon is opposed to homosexuality, and according to Lebanese law it is a criminal offense."

-On 11 July 2013, the Lebanese Psychiatric Society (LPS) released a statement saying that homosexuality is not a mental disorder and does not need to be treated, they said: "Homosexuality in itself does not cause any defect in judgment, stability, reliability or social and professional abilities...
-The assumption that homosexuality is a result of disturbances in the family dynamic or unbalanced psychological development is based on wrong information."
-Also, the LPS stated that conversion therapy, seeking to "convert" gays and bisexuals into straights has no scientific background and asked health professionals to "rely only on science" when giving opinion and treatment in this matter.
-This made Lebanon the first Arab country to declassify homosexuality as a "disease".

-From 29 November to 1 December 2013, an independent group organized TransFocus, "an independent film festival that revolves around trans* and gender-variant topics, questions, persons, and politics in Lebanon."
-The three-day event was non-profit, funded via online crowdsourcing, and was carried out by a "bunch of friends and local organizers" aimed to be "outside any institution, organization or collective; international or local."
-The event featured film screenings, a focused discussion panel, a resource collection project, and an exhibition.
-This marked the first Lebanese public film festival focusing on trans voices and topics.